open-telemetry/opentelemetry.io/content/en/blog/2024/getting-started-with-otelsql/index.md

 ### Sqlcommenter support

-otelsql integrates [Sqlcommenter](https://google.github.io/sqlcommenter), an open source ORM auto-instrumentation library that merges with OpenTelemetry, by injecting a comment into SQL statements to enable context propagation for the database.
+otelsql integrates [Sqlcommenter](https://google.github.io/sqlcommenter), an open source ORM auto-instrumentation library that merges with OpenTelemetry by injecting a comment into SQL statements to enable context propagation for the database.

-Using the option `WithSQLCommenter`, otelsql will inject a comment for every SQL statement it instrumented.
+Using the option `WithSQLCommenter`, otelsql injects a comment for every SQL statement it instruments.

-For instance, a SQL query sent to the database
+For instance, an SQL query sent to the database

 ```sql
 SELECT * from FOO
 ```

-will become
+becomes

 ```sql
 SELECT * from FOO /*traceparent='00-4bf92f3577b34da6a3ce929d0e0e4736-00f067aa0ba902b7-01',tracestate='congo%3Dt61rcWkgMzE%2Crojo%3D00f067aa0ba902b7'*/
 ```

-Then the database that supports `Sqlcommenter` can record its operation for this query with a specified trace and publish its trace spans to a trace store.
-So you can see your application trace spans correlated with query trace spans from the database in one place.
+Then the database that supports `Sqlcommenter` can record its operation for this query with a specified trace and publish its trace spans to a trace store, so you can see your application trace spans correlated with query trace spans from the database in one place.